Anita-00/Client-Server-Program/README.md

 ## Acknowledgements

-* tands.c file was written by professor and TAA's at the University of Alberta
+* tands.c file was written by professor and TA's at the University of Alberta